Niqmaddu II: Hittite vassalage

-In EA 49 (EA = El Amarna), Niqmaddu II apparently requested an Egyptian physician and two palace attendants from "Cush", the Egyptian envoy to Ugarit.

-He is identified in Syrian on an alabaster vase along with a woman in Egyptian court dress, however, the name of the woman in the vase, if ever indicated, is not preserved and is mentioned in the Baal cycle as King nqmd.
-He was succeeded briefly by Arhalba.

 Treaty

 At Ugarit, the treaty is known from RS 17.0339,a + RS 17.0340 + RS 17.0366.

 The introduction reveals a rebellion against the great king, where Niqmaddu II remained faithful.

 Thus (says) the Sun, Šuppiluliuma, Great King, king of Hatti, warrior.
 When Itur-Addu, king of Mukiš, and Addu-nirari, king of Nuhašši, and Agi-Tešub, king of Niya, turned hostile towards the Sun, the Great King, their lord, and they mustered their troops and captured cities from Ugarit, and they oppressed Ugarit and carried off as captives the subjects of Niqmaddu, king of Ugarit, and devastated Ugarit.

 Niqmaddu II asked Suppiluliuma I for aid.

 Niqmaddu, king of Ugarit, came to Šuppiluliuma, the great king, saying: "May the Sun, the Great King, my Lord, save me from the hand of the enemy," saying "I myself am the servant of the Sun, the Great King, my lord," saying "I am hostile towards the enemy of my lord, and I am peaceful towards the friend of my lord," saying "The kings are oppressing me!"